lillakiraly/pro-patria-homework/README.md

 ### Setup
 1. Clone the repository

-2. Navigate to the root directory and run the following command to install the reqiuired packages/dependencies
+2. Navigate to the root directory and run the following command to install the required packages/dependencies
 ```sh
 npm install
 ```